Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Conclusion

 In this work, we reinterpreted SC from the perspective of the \textit{encoder--SF channel--decoder} pipeline.
 Unlike conventional approaches that assume a fixed SF channel, we observed that the SF channel is configurable and can be optimized to improve task performance under a mutual information constraint.
 We first provided a theoretical analysis for Gaussian sources and linear enc-dec mappings, which revealed that the optimal SF channel allocates lower noise variance to sources with higher variance.
 Building upon this insight, we developed an end-to-end optimization strategy that jointly trains the DNN-based enc-dec and the SF channel, applicable to both analog and digital SCs.
 We also proposed a PHY calibration strategy that enables the trained SF channel to be realized in practical wireless environments by adaptively controlling PHY parameters, including transmit power and modulation levels.
 Simulation results across various datasets demonstrated that the proposed SF channel optimization consistently achieves superior image reconstruction quality and adaptability under diverse channel conditions.

 Future research may extend the proposed framework in several promising directions.
-First, our SF channel optimization can be extended to multi-modal SC systems \cite{MM_SC}, where more important modalities for the task are prioritized through higher rate allocation or lower noise levels.
+First, jointly addressing source distribution generalization and channel adaptation remains an important direction for future research.
+In this direction, leveraging generative models could be a promising approach due to their ability to capture rich semantic priors \cite{10628028,10448235}.
+In particular, it would be interesting to investigate the relationship between transformer-based attention mechanisms and the optimized noise variance of the trained SF channel, as both can be interpreted as measures of semantic importance.
+Further, when multi-modal generative models are employed, how to design and optimize the SF channel remains an open problem.
 Second, developing advanced PHY calibration techniques such as beamforming, reconfigurable intelligent surfaces, and non-orthogonal multiple access could further enhance the scalability and real-world applicability \cite{NOMA_Jin}.
 Finally, exploring theoretical bounds for non-Gaussian models would deepen the information-theoretic understanding of the SF channel.

 \appendices